Danish Crown (company)

 Danish Crown is an internationally oriented Danish food company with butchery operations, processing and sales of primarily pork and beef.
 Through a number of subsidiaries, the group is widely represented within the food industry with various food products.
-The CEO is Jais Valeur and the headquarters are located in Randers.
+The CEO is Niels Duedahl and the headquarters are located in Randers.

 The Danish Crown group is owned by 5,620 Danish farmers, and annually the group is part of 49 billion meals for consumers worldwide.
 The group has a turnover of approximately DKK 60 billion kroner and employs approximately 26,600 employees across 89 production sites, 40 warehouses and 38 offices across 30 countries.

 The group is the world's largest pork exporter and Europe's largest producer of pork.
-The Danish Crown group is also Europe's largest meat processing company, just as the group is a significant player on the European beef market.
+The Danish Crown group is also Europe's largest meat processing company.

-In the financial year 2020/21, Danish Crown's exports amounted to DKK 24 billion kroner.
-This corresponds to approx. 20% of Danish food exports and approx. 3% of Danish merchandise exports.
+In the financial year 2020–21, Danish Crown's exports amounted to DKK 24 billion kroner.
+This corresponds to approximately 20% of Danish food exports and approximately 3% of Danish merchandise exports.

 History

 The first Danish cooperative pig abattoir was established in Horsens, Denmark in 1887.
-In the following 40-50 years, a large number of cooperative pig abattoirs were established across the country.
+In the following 40–50 years, a large number of cooperative pig abattoirs were established across the country.
 In 1960, the cooperative abattoirs began to merge in order to better have the strength to carry out the tasks with, among other things, sales, marketing and product development.

+In 1990, Danish Crown was established as a fusion of Wenbo, Østjyske and Tulip Food Company (which included Horsens Andels-Svineslagteri from 1887), and in 1994, Slagteri Syd was merged in.
 In 1998, Danish Crown and Vestjyske Slagterier merged.

 In April 2002, the Danish Competition Council gave permission for a merger between Danish Crown and Steff Houlberg, and a large part of the original cooperative pig abattoirs is part of the new Danish Crown.

-On October 13th 2010, the shareholders decided to transfer the activities to a limited company, Danish Crown A/S formerly Danish Crown Holding A/S. The co-operatives retained ownership through the co-operative, which is now called the Danish Crown Amba Supply Company.
-The limited company was originally established on July 1st 2001.
+On 13 October 2010, the shareholders decided to transfer the activities to a limited company, Danish Crown A/S formerly Danish Crown Holding A/S. The co-operatives retained ownership through the co-operative, which is now called the Danish Crown Amba Supply Company.
+The limited company was originally established on 1 July 2001.

-On 13 October 2010 the members voted to change Danish Crown from a cooperative to a joint stock company.